JEP 3: JDK Release Process

 Summary

-Define the process by which contributors in the OpenJDK Community produce time-based, rapid-cadence JDK feature releases.
+Define the process by which Contributors in the OpenJDK Community produce time-based, rapid-cadence JDK feature releases.

 Quick reference